Quartz Cleaning and Polishing Products

 Acidic foods, drinks, and most chemicals etch marble, which is why marble is not the best choice for a kitchen countertop.
-Common

-can be somewhat different than granite repair and quartz repair can be a lot different.
-The main difference
+Repair and restoration, however, is a different ball game than cleaning.
+Marble repair can be somewhat different than granite repair and quartz repair can be a lot different.
+The main repair difference

 It's the coloring dyes within the resins used to make quartz tiles and countertops that are affected.... usually permanently.

 The ETCH REMOVER / Marble Polishing Powder

 is made for use on calcareous stones like marble.
-It won't work on quartz... or granite for that matter.
+It WON'T work on quartz... or granite for that matter.

-Again, the Etch Remover won't do a thing to restore the quartz.
+Again, the Marble Etch Remover won't do a thing to restore the quartz.
 When marble is etched it's simply a matter of re-polishing the rougher surface back to a smooth, glossy surface.

-the Soap Film / Hard Water Remover
+The Soap Film / Hard Water Remover

 and the Mold & Mildew Stain Remover